gaehlerm/SoftwareEngineering/README.md

 Or my version of this rule: "Use composition, not inheritance"

 Inheritance is considered to be one of the integral parts of OO programming and certainly one of the most widely used.
-Inheritance is often said to be an “is a” relationship.
+Inheritance is often said to be an “is a" relationship.
 A sheep is an animal.
 Therefore, the sheep class has to inherit from the animal class.
 But as always, there is more to it.

 ## Drawbacks of Inheritance